Private Equity and the One Big Beautiful Bill Act: Opportunities and Challenges

 II.
 OBBBA's implications for private equity funds, investors, and portfolio companies

-E. Expansion of bonus depreciation
+D. Expansion of bonus depreciation benefits

-G. Other changes impacting private equity
+F. Other changes potentially impacting private equity

 III.
 Notable provisions excluded from the final Act

-A. No change in taxation of carried interest
+A. Taxation of carried interest

-B. No change to the capital gains tax rate
+B. Preferential capital gains tax rate

-C. No retaliatory tax on certain foreign investors
+C. Retaliatory tax on certain foreign investors

 IV.
 Best practices for guiding clients on the new requirements